 Marisa was born in 1977 in New South Wales, Australia and moved with her family to Eumundi, Queensland in the early 1980's.
 She majored in creative writing at Griffith University Gold Coast in 2004.
 Marisa received a gold star in grade seven for writing a poem about "Time".
 She hasn't stopped writing since.
 Her work has been published in Going Down Swinging, Cottonmouth, Wise Enough zine and Queensland Poetry Festival Anthology.
-She has made appeareances for poetry and music at 7 Queensland Poetry festivals and has 2 poetry chapbooks published as well as making artist books.
+She has made appeareances for poetry and music at 4 Queensland Poetry festivals both as poet and performing with her band Bremen Town Musician and has 2 poetry chapbooks published as well as making artist books.
 She is not widely read.
 Marisa supports the efforts and endevours of the UN's cultural body UNESCO and is currently a member of the Queensland branch of Australian United Nations.

 So remember, don't shoot the messenger, the messenger is often the message that everyone needs to hear.